The Aintree Festival 2026 is a popular horse racing event held atย Aintree Racecourse in Liverpool.

 The Pertemps Network Handicap Hurdle is a Grade 3 National Hunt handicap hurdle for horses aged four and up.
 It is held at Aintree over a distance of approximately 2 miles and 4 furlongs and is held every year in April.

-The event was originally held in 1989, and in 2014 it was upgraded to Grade 3.
+The event was initially held in 1989, and in 2014 it was upgraded to Grade 3.

-Oddbins sponsored it from 1991 to 2002, and it has subsequently had a number of sponsors, the most recent being Pertemps in 2021.
+Oddbins sponsored it from 1991 to 2002, and it has subsequently had several sponsors, the most recent being Pertemps in 2021.

 On day 2 of the festival at 2.20, the Top Novices’ Hurdle will start.

 The Top Novices’ Hurdle is a Grade One National Hunt hurdle race for horses aged four and up.
-It is held at Aintree over a distance of approximately 2 miles and half a furlong, with nine hurdles to be jumped.
+It is held at Aintree over a distance of approximately 2 and a half miles, with nine hurdles to be jumped.
 The race is for novice hurdlers and takes place every year in early April during the Grand National meeting.

-The field normally includes horses that have already won the Supreme Novices’ Hurdle, and Browne’s Gazette was the last horse to win both championships in 1984.
+The field typically includes horses that have already won the Supreme Novices’ Hurdle, and Browne’s Gazette was the last horse to win both championships in 1984.

 From its 2016 running, the British Horseracing Authority promoted the Top Novices’ Hurdle to Grade One.